-Unmarked courses: Students are only given credit for specialist courses if they are assessed.
-However, SUPA recognises that National and International Summer schools are valuable learning experiences even though they typically do not include an assessment.
-In these cases, and in any non -SUPA specialist course that cannot arrange an assessment, students must write a summary of the course.
-The summary may be up to 4000 words and should be submitted to their GSC member.
-The GSC member, or someone they appoint to review the summary, should then email admin@supa.ac.uk confirming that the written summary has been completed to an acceptable level.
-This written summary became a requirement in September 2020.
-Courses taken before September 2020 do not require a written summary.
+Unmarked courses: SUPA recognises that National and International Summer schools are valuable learning experiences even though they typically do not include an assessment.
+In these cases, and in any non-SUPA specialist course that cannot arrange an assessment, students must write a reflection on the course.
+The reflection may be up to 4000 words and should be submitted through the form.
+The reflection should include a brief (<200 word) overview of the course content.
+Please then explore how the course content relates to the research questions you are trying to answer in your own work.
+If that is not possible, then please discuss the content you found most valuable.
+The written reflection became a requirement in September 2020.
+Courses taken before September 2020 do not require a written reflection.

 In all cases, for a single non-SUPA Specialist course, students can earn at most 20 hours of credit.
 Please note that this limit of 20 hours was put in place for students beginning in 2020/21.
 In previous years, the credit limit for a single non-SUPA course was 30 hours.
 Students who began their studies prior to 2020/21 will be allowed to claim up to 30 hours of credit for a single non-SUPA course.

-The GSC reviews the applications they receive twice a year.
-The deadlines for applications are October 1st and April 1st.
-SUPA Graduate School Getting Credit within SUPA
+SUPA Graduate School

+Getting Credit within SUPA